dataproofer/Dataproofer/README.md

 npm run package
 ```

 This will create a new folder inside `Dataproofer/executables` that contains a Mac OS X app.
-The package command currently only generates the Mac app but could easily be extended to include Windows & Linux.
+The package command only generates the Mac app but could be extended to include Windows & Linux.

 # Release